Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era

-If the largest physical node degree is less than the largest logical node degree, it means we cannot find a suitable physical qubit to map the logical qubit with the largest logical node degree that satisfies all the connections.
+Suppose the largest physical node degree is less than the largest logical node degree.
+In that case, it means that we cannot find a suitable physical qubit to map the logical qubit with the largest logical node degree that satisfies all the connections.
 In this case, we only collect the physical qubits with the largest physical node degree.
 Otherwise, the physical qubits whose physical node degree is greater than or equal to the largest logical node degree are collected as starting points.
 By limiting the starting points, this heuristic partition algorithm becomes even faster.

-For each qubit in the starting points list, it explores its neighbours and finds the neighbour qubit with the highest fidelity degree calculated in Eq.~\ref{eq:2}, and merges it into the sub-partition.
+For each qubit in the starting points list, the algorithm explores its neighbours and finds the neighbour qubit with the highest fidelity degree calculated in \eqref{eq:2}, and merges it into the sub-partition.
 Then, the qubit inside of the sub-partition with the highest fidelity degree explores its neighbour qubits and merges the best one.
 The process is repeated until the number of qubits inside of the sub-partition is equal to the number of qubits needed.
-This sub-partition is considered as a subgraph and is added to the partition candidates (see Supplementary Note 3 for pseudo-code of QHSP).
+This sub-partition is considered as a subgraph and is added to the partition candidates.

 After obtaining all the partition candidates, we compute the fidelity score for each of them.
-As we start from a qubit with high physical node degree and merge to neighbour qubits with high fidelity degree, the constructed partition is supposed to be well-connected, hence, we do not need to check the connectivity of the partition using the longest shortest path $L$ as in Eq.~\ref{eq:1}, GSP algorithm.
+As we start from a qubit with a high physical node degree and merge to neighbour qubits with a high fidelity degree, the constructed partition is supposed to be well-connected, hence, we do not need to check the connectivity of the partition using the longest shortest path $L$ as in \eqref{eq:1}, GSP algorithm.
 We can only compare the error rates.
-The fidelity score metric is simplified by only calculating the \texttt{CNOT} and readout error rates as in Eq.~\ref{eq:3}.
+The fidelity score metric is simplified by only calculating the \texttt{CNOT} and readout error rates as in \eqref{eq:3} (crosstalk is included if it exists).
 It is calculated for each partition candidate and the best one is selected.
-See supplementary note 3 for an example of explaining QHSP in detail.